Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Appendix

 One of the advantages of the sparse representation is its interpretability, which is possible in our case due to the disentangled feature of the UHD embedding.
 To prove this, we conduct an analysis about the meaning of each dimension of the generated UHD embedding.
-In this analysis, we use the same UHD-BERT model with Section \ref{sec::4.5_analysis_embedding} to generate UHD embeddings.
+In this analysis, we use the UHD-BERT model with reduced $k(=40)$, to reduce the active dimension for making the analysis easier.

 Table \ref{table::interpretability} shows interpretation results on a few sampled dimensions of the UHD embedding.
 We use a simple method that validates the interpretation, which is to inspect terms of queries that have non-zero values (activated) on a specific dimension.
 For example of the dimension index "61,183" in Table \ref{table::interpretability}, the terms that activated queries frequently have were \textit{child}, \textit{kids} and \textit{disney}, implying that the dimension is specialized for the "child" information.
 For clarity, query terms that have appeared at least five times are listed, along with dimensions that are relatively easy to interpret.
 We observe that there are dimensions representing abstract latent terms such as "Unit" or "Period".
 To summarize the analysis, our UHD embedding is not only interpretable (advantage of sparse representations), but also has the power of the latent representation (advantage of dense representations).